WGXA: News operation

-WGXA began producing local newscasts on October 18, 1982.
-The launch of News 24 brought the market back to two full-service television newsrooms; WCWB had, the month before, dropped its full-length newscasts to produce inserts into CNN Headline News.
+WGXA began producing local newscasts, branded News 24, on October 18, 1982.
+This brought the market back to two full-service television newsrooms; WCWB had, the month before, dropped its full-length newscasts to produce inserts into CNN Headline News.
 Nearly immediately, the station made a more credible showing than WCWB, attracting about half the audience of the dominant WMAZ.

 In conjunction with the switch to Fox, the station expanded its local news programming with new weekend newscasts and invested in improved equipment as Gocom sought to make the station more competitive against WMAZ.
 A morning newscast, News A.M., debuted in August 1997.
 Viewership grew among youth audiences for the newscasts.
 The station retained its early evening newscast at 5:30 p.m. until 2001, when it consolidated it with the 10 p.m. newscast as an hourlong program.

 On March 1, 2010, an expansion of the WGXA newsroom began with a new 5:30 p.m. broadcast for the Fox subchannel and dedicated 7 and 11 p.m. newscasts on the ABC subchannel; the combined brand "NewsCentral" was adopted.
 From 2010 to 2012, the station aired a morning radio-television simulcast with WMAC (940 AM), featuring the same people that had been producing a similar show for WPGA radio and television.

 In 2019, WGXA morning news anchor Rick Devens competed on the CBS reality show Survivor: Edge of Extinction.

-WGXA handles production of a weeknight hour-long 10 p.m. newscast for sister station WFXL in Albany.
-Local reporters in the Albany area cover that region's news, which is presented from Macon.
-The WGXA news director also holds that title for WFXL, and in 2022, WGXA was added to the portfolio of the general manager of WFXL and WACH-TV in Columbia, South Carolina.
+WGXA handled production of a weeknight hour-long 10 p.m. newscast for sister station WFXL in Albany.
+Local reporters in the Albany area covered that region's news, which was presented from Macon.
+The WGXA news director also held that title for WFXL, and in 2022, WGXA was added to the portfolio of the general manager of WFXL and WACH-TV in Columbia, South Carolina.
+In March 2023, several newscasts were cut back at WGXA and replaced with Sinclair's national news program, The National Desk, accompanying a round of layoffs.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WGXA is broadcast from a transmitter southeast of Macon along GA 87/US 23/US 129 ALT.
+Its signal is multiplexed:

 WGXA's broadcasts became digital-only, effective June 12, 2009.

-The station was repacked from channel 16 to 26 in 2019.
+The station relocated its signal from channel 16 to channel 26 in 2019, as a result of the 2016 United States wireless spectrum auction.